Fleek Functions

 1. On the project’s dashboard, click on the “Functions” button on the secondary navigation:

 2. The “Functions” page looks like below.
-Click on the “Create function” button on the extreme right-hand of the secondary navigation: functions page
+Click on the “Create function” button on the extreme right-hand of the secondary navigation

 3. A modal appears and asks for the desired name for the Fleek Function.
 Type it in and click on “Create.”